itsmvx/simpeg-hidayatullah/README.md

 - Few adjustment on ~~each pages (Unit, Status Pegawai)~~ the pages
 - Added alternating color to the table on the pages
 - Color adjustment to icons on Dashboard and NavList
+- Applied colors to all pages
+- Yet another color adjustment on the buttons